-Readers just had a fantastic discussion on habits — and I’m in the midst of reading Atomic Habits, so I thought we’d discuss.
+Readers just had a fantastic discussion on habits — and I’m in the midst of reading a book on that topic, so I thought we’d discuss and I’d give a little Atomic Habits review.
 What habits are you trying to form right now?
 What habits are you trying to break?
 Have you identified good systems (the habits behind your goals) or worked to create good systems?

 I think a lot of people are thinking about habits right now.
 We’ve discussed how to build good habits in the past, but it’s been a while — and I don’t think we’ve ever really discussed good “systems.”
 So let’s discuss.

 In the recent threadjack, some of the habits the readers mentioned they were proud of recently included things like:

 - reading before bed instead of screen time

 - getting outside every day, even in bad weather

 - waking up at the same time